jonchang/tact/README.md

 # Installation

 TACT requires Python 3.
-We recommend using the PyPy 3 implementation as it can significantly speed up TACT analyses, particularly on large datasets.
+When possible, we recommend using the PyPy 3 implementation as it can significantly speed up TACT analyses, particularly on large datasets.
 In addition, TACT depends on the click, DendroPy, NumPy, and SciPy packages.

 ## Homebrew